trouve-antoine/hadooc/README.md

 ## In the browser

-Hadooc is also available in the browser.
+Hadooc is also available in the browser via the bundle file in `dist/hadooc.js` (generated with [browserify](http://browserify.org)).
-When imported, `index.js` defines the global function `hadooc` that accepts two parameters:
+When imported, it defines the global function `hadooc` that accepts two parameters:

 - `lines`: the input hadooc lines.
 May be an array of strings or a string with lines separated by `\n`
 - `conf`: the configuration object.
 If not set, default values are used.
 The supported members are:<a name="conf"></a>